danbev/learning-ai/notes/llama-self-extend.md

 time through the first shift does nothing but this is needed later when `n_past` is updated later in this block.
 This update will cause the next decode to incremement the positions using the new self-extend aware cache cells.
-The division will take the will take the range of 0-256 and divide those cells positions by 4, and update their delta with the gt.
+The division will take the range of 0-256 and divide those cells positions by 4, and update their delta with the gt.

 We can inspect what the cells look like after the division function returns:
 ```console
 (gdb) p ctx.kv_self.cells[255]